defjef1979/ethereum-workshop/README.md

 Important!
 If you change the code of your contract, don't forget to remove the old deployed contract and recompile and redeploy your contract.
+Important!
+Don't forget to send Ether to your newly deployed faucet contract.

 Hints:
 * `msg.sender` is the address of the callee of the function.